Have this post read to you in a natural voice, so you can do other things:

 Persuasive writing isn’t just a skill, it’s an art, and it takes an artist’s mindset to perfect it.
 Before you discredit yourself and say that you aren’t an artistic writer, read on.
 The techniques that I’ve put together in this post are sure to jumpstart your journey towards artistic, engaging, and persuasive writing.

 If you don’t already know, then you might be surprised to learn that copywriting is still one of the most used sales tools throughout marketing.
 Written words are all around us, and every one of them is begging for your attention.

 As a writer, there is immense value in becoming a more persuasive writer.
 You’ll be able to engage your audience better, create more brand awareness, and gain the trust of your consumers.
 The results follow your ability.
 The better the writer you are, the better results you’ll see.
 That goes for SEO results, social shares, or products that you’re trying to sell.

-The Difference Between Being Persuasive and Engaging
+The Difference Between Engaging and Persuasive Writing

 The definition of persuasive is “to persuade someone to do or believe something through reasoning.”